Trimer (chemistry): Nitrile trimerization

 but the overall process is endothermic.

-Diene trimerisation
+Diene trimerization

 The 1,5,9-trans-trans-cis isomer of cyclododecatriene, which has some industrial importance is obtained by cyclotrimerization of butadiene with titanium tetrachloride and an organoaluminium co-catalyst:

 Breaking carbon-hetero double bonds forms symmetrical saturated 1,3,5-heterocycles

 Cyclotrimerization of formaldehyde affords 1,3,5-Trioxane:

 1,3,5-Trithiane is the cyclic trimer of the otherwise unstable species thioformaldehyde.
 This heterocycle consists of a six-membered ring with alternating methylene bridges and thioether groups.
 It is prepared by treatment of formaldehyde with hydrogen sulfide.

 Three molecules of acetaldehyde condense to form paraldehyde, a cyclic trimer containing C-O single bonds.